Liathor/README.md-Generator/output/README.md

 6. [Questions](#questions)

 ## Installation
-You can install the file by downloading the files and running them
+Install all the files.
+Then run the SQL schema and seeds files to build and populate the database.
+Next you will need to rename the env.example file to .env, and put your SQL username and password in there.
+Once you have that done, open a terminal window in the main folder, and run 'npm i' to install all the required dependencies for the application.
+You are now ready to run the program.

 ## Usage
-Open the file and proceed as instructed.
+Open a terminal window in the main folder of the application, and type 'npm start'.
+This will build and execute the program.
+You can then navigate the employee manager in the terminal using the arrow keys and the enter key.
+For a more detailed walkthrough on using the program, please refer to the video below:

 ## License
-Distributed under the Creative Commons Zero v1.0 Universal.
-Visit [CC0-1.0](http://creativecommons.org/publicdomain/zero/1.0/) for more information.
+Distributed under the MIT.
+Visit [MIT](https://opensource.org/licenses/MIT) for more information.

 ## Contribution Guidelines
-None at the moment
+None

 ## Tests
-Many over the course of time.
+VS Code

 ## Questions
 Feel free to reach out to me if you have any questions, or if you'd like to find out what else I've worked on.
 My details are as follows: